 The Prelude to Act One of Parsifal set an entirely different tone from the outset.
 Luminous in performance as well as essence, this was undeniably the music Debussy unforgettably dubbed ‘lit from behind’.
 Audience spluttering detracted from the experience but could not obliterate it.
 Stentorian Berlin brass harked back to an imaginary past, born of Wagner’s study of earlier music, yet transmuted into something that sets in conflict time and eternity: the very stuff of Wagner's final drama.
 The violins’ sweetness on intoning Wagner’s Dresden Amens enabled one to forget their nondescript tone of the night before, whilst the BPO’s woodwind was ravishing as ever.
 Perhaps most importantly of all, Rattle exhibited a command of line those earlier performances had never attained, heightening the composer’s mystery.
 This was the same conductor of those excellent performances of Parsifal at Covent Garden a few years ago.
 Indeed, this performance made me want to hear the entire drama.
 Applause was as understandable as it was inappropriate.

 Karita Mattila joined the orchestra for Strauss’s Four Last Songs.
 Everyone will have a favourite singer – or several – here, and the work is such that, try as one might to avoid it, one is likely always to draw comparisons.
 My ultimate favourite remains Gundula Janowitz, with this orchestra and Herbert von Karajan.
 Rattle’s reading of the opening Frühling was swifter than Karajan’s, closer perhaps to the intervening Claudio Abbado.
 It is spring, after all, if a somewhat autumnal spring.
 Parsifalian translucency persisted, developed into Strauss.
-Mattila’s tone proved beautifully instrumental in this song, the down side being that I could not discern a single word that she sang.
+Mattila’s tone proved beautifully instrumental in this song, the down side being that I struggled to hear every word in the notorious Albert Hall acoustic.
 Silvery violins added to the determinedly non-valedictory mood.
 September in Rattle’s hands sounded more modernistic – in a Rosenkavalier- like way – than one often hears.
 Tempo fluctuated but with good musical reason.
-Mattila’s diction was improved, but, as so often, it was the ravishing horn solo that took one’s breath away.
-In the final of the Hesse settings, Beim Schlafengehen, Mattila’s diction was further improved.
-(Doubtless the fault lies to an extent with the acoustic.)
-These sounded like true Lieder now: a moving performance, even if I could not quite forget Janowitz.
+Diction was improved, but, as so often, it was the ravishing horn solo that took one’s breath away.
+In the final of the Hesse settings, Beim Schlafengehen, Mattila’s diction was by now well-nigh perfect.
+(Doubtless the fault lay to an extent throughout with the acoustic.)
+These sounded like true Lieder now: a moving performance indeed.
 Im Abendrot continued the good work: I thought I heard an error but, upon consulting Eichendorff’s text, realised that the only error lay in my recollection.
 Rattle in his introduction conjured up a true Straussian sunset.
 Here, he was really rather slow, but wonderfully so: the lingering one would have had no other way.
 The BPO’s orchestral line was seamless, and again there was a hint of Parsifal, this time in its world-weariness.

 As the perfect response to the arrant nonsense emanating from some quarters concerning ‘validity’ of applause between movements, Rattle made an announcement at the beginning of the second half, requesting that any applause be deferred until the end of the third set of pieces.
 During rehearsal, he and the orchestra had come to realise that the sets by Schoenberg, Webern, and Berg were best understood as one great, eleventh symphony by Mahler.
 This was just how they would sound in excellent, indeed great performances – though the lack of applause did not run to the lack of persistent bronchial commentary, those ensconced in the Royal Albert Hall’s boxes being perhaps the worst offenders.